 Aberrant Architecture have proposed a mobile office canteen so that people working from home in residential areas can feel like they're part of a big company.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The project, created for the Shenzhen & Hong Kong bi-city Biennale of Urbanism/Architecture, is part of a larger conceptual scheme called Gordon Wu CityLocal, which is named after a prominent Hong Kong businessman and which aims to combat sensations of isolation and distraction when switching from working in the city to working at home.